1463836/resume/piasy_resume_en.md

 ### Profile {#profile}

-I’m Piasy (建林，许).
+I’m Piasy (Jianlin Xu).
 I receive my Bachelor degree on Computer Science in Tsinghua University at 2015.
-Now I'm leading the Android team at YOLO, a mobile live streaming App.
+Now I'm leading the client SDK team at Powerinfo.
 I appreciate technology, and enjoy dealing real-life challenge with technology.
-Now I’m focusing on Android application development, but my sight will never be limited in it.
+Now I’m focusing on media streaming technology, but my sight will never be limited in it.
 I think solving valuable problems with team members, efficiently and reliably, is the most important thing when building a product.
 To achieve this, critical thinking, ability to learn new things, and collaborating with others are key points.
 My dev blog is [http://blog.piasy.com/](http://blog.piasy.com/), and my GitHub profile is [https://github.com/Piasy/](https://github.com/Piasy/).

 ------